-An application has been made under section 269ZA of the Act for a review of the dumping and countervailing duty notices in relation to the goods exported to Australia from China.
-The application was lodged by Tianjin Youfa Steel Pipe Group Co., Ltd (Tianjin Youfa).
+An application has been made under subsection 269ZA(1) of the Act for a review of the dumping and countervailing duty notices in relation to the goods exported to Australia from China by Dalian Steelforce.
+The application was lodged by Steelforce Australia Pty Ltd and Steelforce Traders Pty Ltd.

-A notice indicating that I propose to review the anti-dumping measures was published in The Australian on 30 September 2014.
-The review period is 1 July 2013 to 30 June 2014.
+A notice indicating that I am proposing to review the measures was published in The Australian on 9 April 2015.
+The review period is 1 January 2014 to 31 December 2014 and covers exports by Dalian Steelforce from China.
 The review will examine whether the variable factors relevant to the taking of the measures have changed.